$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 where the coefficients satisfy $\alpha_{0} = -2\alpha_{\pm1} = \frac{4}{k}$.
 The functions $\mathcal{L}^i$ are state-dependent and interpreted as dynamical boundary charges.
 Similarly, the dilaton field $x$ is expanded as

 which defines an additional set of three state--dependent functions $\cX^i$.
-Our aim is to derive the resulting asymptotic symmetry algebra under affine boundary conditions through a canonical analysis.
+Our aim is to derive the resulting ASA under affine boundary conditions through a canonical analysis.
 For this purpose, we systematically investigate all gauge transformations of the form~\eqref{gauge transformation} that preserve the boundary data encoded in equations~\eqref{bouncond999} and~\eqref{bouncond888}.

-At this stage, it is convenient to parameterize the gauge transformation in terms of the $sl(2,\mathbb{R})$ Lie algebra basis:
+At this stage, it is convenient to parameterize the gauge transformation in terms of the $\mathfrak{sl}(2,\mathbb{R})$ Lie algebra basis:

 The gauge parameter $\lambda$ thus contains three bosonic functions $\epsilon^i$, which are arbitrary functions defined on the boundary.
 We now focus on those gauge parameters that satisfy the transformation law~\eqref{gauge transformation}.
 The corresponding infinitesimal variations of the dynamical fields are given by: